alex-patterson-webdev/container-adapter/README.md

     {
         public function hasService(string $name): bool;
         public function getService(string $name);
-        public function setService(string $name, $service): self;
+        public function setService(string $name, $service);
-        public function setFactory(string $name, callable $factory): self;
+        public function setFactory(string $name, callable $factory);
     }

 A concrete adapter class can implement their own logic in the `setService()` and `setFactory()` to allow the service registration methods to differ between different DI container implementations.
 The basic methods include :

 #### Registering a service factory

 Service factories are any PHP `callable` type.
-When retrieving services from the container the callable will be invoked and the container will be injected.
+When retrieving services from the container the callable will be invoked, and the container will be injected.

 Factories can be any PHP `callable`.